theNewDynamic/minjinlee.com/_posts/2017-01-04-the-millions-most-anticipatedthe-great-2017-book-preview.md

 ---

 Pachinko by Min Jin Lee: A sweeping look at four generations of a Korean family who immigrates to Japan after Japan’s 1910 annexation of Korea, from the author of Free Food for Millionaires.
-Junot D&iacute;az says “Pachinko confirms Lee’s place among our finest novelists.”
+Junot Díaz says “Pachinko confirms Lee’s place among our finest novelists.”
 (Lydia)